Shungy/cryptofrens-contracts/README.md

 ## Microtokenomics

-Most of the current staking algorithms are all derived from [Synthetix’ implementation](https://github.com/Synthetixio/synthetix/blob/v2.54.0/contracts/StakingRewards.sol).
+Most of the current staking algorithms are derived from [Synthetix’ implementation](https://github.com/Synthetixio/synthetix/blob/v2.54.0/contracts/StakingRewards.sol).
 This implementation simply distributes the rewards proportional to the stake amount of an account.
 To encourage sticky liquidity, many protocols have implemented *ad hoc* “solutions” such as “paper-hand fees”, which seizes portion of user’s tokens if it is